-The fuel tap is located near the upper arm of the right choke lever.
+The fuel tap is located just to the side of the choke lever.
 The tap is positioned so that it is open when the tap is in line with the fuel line and shut off when the tap is perpendicular to the fuel line.